Eligibility

 Who Should Apply

 We do not accept items that have been purchased elsewhere for resale, even if those items are considered to be made by hand.
-Our show is designed to promote and assist local artists and craft makers.
+Our show is designed to promote and assist independent local artists and craft makers.
 To be clear, items that were handmade in another country are not eligible for this event.

 All merchandise in the Show must be hand‐crafted and offered in finished form.
 Manufactured kits, supplies, and other resale merchandise are not permitted.
 We do however accept handmade kits.